TICC

 TICC rehearses at the Trinity Lutheran Church in Frankfurt, an international, English-speaking parish whose former musical director, Dr. Jerrode Baker Marsh, was the impulse and guiding inspiration for the choir.
 Frankfurt’s multicultural society is reflected in the composition of the choir: currently about 55 singers from 13 different nations sing together.
 At Christmas, we usually present mixed programs of Advent songs and carols from our members’ home countries.

-Meet TICC’s new choir director starting May 2022: Steffen-Michael Bücher
+Meet TICC’s choir director: Dr. Steffen-Michael Bücher

-Already at the age of five, Bücher received his first piano instruction.
+As a five-year-old he received his first piano instruction.
 In 1987 he won his first prize at the “Jugend musiziert” competition.
 This was followed by awards such as the “Begabtenförderung” of the city of Ladenburg, selection for MDR television recordings of Bach’s Christmas Oratorio in Halle in 1996 as well as other top prizes and scholarships.

 Following years of performing in recitals and concerts with various orchestras as both soloist and conductor in both Germany and abroad, Bücher made his opera debut in 2002.

 Besides being a versatile musical performer, he has also been engaged in several cultural enterprises, both in directorial and management positions.
-He currently works for the Hessian Ministry of Culture as well as for the Hessian Broadcasting Corporation, has been appointed to various committees, and is a juror for musical competitions.
+He worked for the Hessian Ministry of Culture as well as for the Hessian Broadcasting Corporation, has been appointed to various committees, and is a juror for musical competitions.